 I looked at him in despair and anger and screamed in my heart, “How dare you say that!!”

 I always received his statement as a superficial cliché and was outraged.
 How could he say something so contrite and trivial at a time like this!!
-When our firstborn baby was in the hospital with RSV and we were hundreds of miles away from home and I was holding her, as she struggled to put air in her lungs.
-This too, shall pass????
+When our firstborn baby was in the hospital with RSV and we were hundreds of miles away from home and I was holding her as she struggled to put air in her lungs.
+“This too shall pass?”
 I just couldn’t hear it.

-It developed into our “theme” for our family in finding strength and hope in confronting head-on, the monster trials that we knew loomed ahead.
-His words of wisdom that years ago were rejected and scorned…now lie in my heart and the heart of this home with endearing light that often pulls us through.
+It developed into our “theme” for our family in finding strength and hope in confronting head-on, the monster trials we were facing.
+His words of wisdom that years ago were rejected and scorned…now lie in my heart and the heart of this home with an enduring light that often pulls us through.

-“This too, shall pass.”
+“This too shall pass.”